 EDUCATION & EXPERIENCE

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 While performing the duties of this job, the employee is regularly required to sit and talk or hear.
-The employee frequently is required to stand; walk; and use hands to finger, handle, or feel.
-The employee is occasionally required to reach with hands and arms and stoop, kneel, crouch, or crawl.
-The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 40 pounds.
-FCMoD adheres to requirements set forth by the Americans with Disabilities Act (ADA).
+The employee frequently is required to stand; walk; and use hands to handle, feel or motion.
+The employee is occasionally required to reach with hands and arms and stoop, kneel crouch or crawl.
+The employee must frequently lift and/or move up to 10 pounds and occasionally list and/or move up to 40 pounds.
+FCMoD adheres to requirements set forth by the Americans with Disabilities Act.

 CERTIFICATES, LICENSES, & REGISTRATIONS

 Driver’s license or ID card issued by a State or territory of the United States is required.